ThatXliner/slashtilities/README.md

 You need PostgreSQL if you want features that have settings (e.g. `cc` and `bcc`).

-If you don't want to install PostgreSQL, set the environment variable `NO_DB` to `1`.
+If you don't want to install PostgreSQL, set the environment variable `NO_DB` to `1` when running the bot.

 Otherwise, download PostgreSQL from [here](https://www.postgresql.org/download/)